 For years America has been talking about the obesity epidemic, but a new study points to a more serious health issue that could reach epidemic proportions: isolation and loneliness.

-New research presented at this year's American Psychological Association convention finds that the impact of loneliness and social isolation has been growing and will continue to grow.
+Research presented at the 2017 American Psychological Association convention found that the impact of loneliness and social isolation has been growing and will continue to grow.

 "Being connected to others socially is widely considered a fundamental human need — crucial to both well-being and survival.
 Extreme examples show infants in custodial care who lack human contact fail to thrive and often die, and indeed, social isolation or solitary confinement has been used as a form of punishment," Julianne Holt-Lunstad, Ph.D., professor of psychology at Brigham Young University and lead author of the study, said in a statement.
 "Yet an increasing portion of the U.S. population now experiences isolation regularly."